 - Children with hookworm have shown a 23 percent drop in school attendance

 - “Deworming” (treating hookworm) has been shown to be the most cost-effective mechanism to improve school attendance

 - Pregnant women with hookworm are at high risk for low birth-weight babies and poor milk production, and their infants have higher rates of malnutrition and mortality

 - Pregnant women who develop anemia are three and a half times more likely to die in childbirth

 Efforts at Control

 The most effective prevention method for controlling chronic hookworm infection includes both proper sanitation management efforts and educational campaigns aimed at the use of latrines.
 In addition, two drugs are available to treat active hookworm infection, Albendazole and Mebendazole.
 In 2001, the World Health Organization adopted a resolution aimed at the deworming of 75 percent of all at-risk school-age children by 2010, the largest public health program ever attempted to date.
-A hookworm vaccine is also in development and is currently in a Phase I clinical trial by the Sabin PDP.
+The Sabin Vaccine Institute is developing a hookworm vaccine which is currently in a Phase I clinical trial.
 The 2012 WHO Road Map added 75% coverage of pre-school-age children.